ssange2003/turtlebot3_ros2/README.md

 - `wheel_radius = 0.033`
 - `wheel_separation = 0.160`

 These feed odometry directly; changing them corrupts SLAM/Nav2 accuracy.
-That is exactly why gripper control lives in the repurposed `linear.y` field — **the drive kinematics stay untouched.**
+This is the other half of the `linear.y` decision: the gripper rides in an unused field precisely so that **the drive kinematics stay untouched.**

 ---